Slayer Logo

 In 1983, the first studio album, Show No Mercy, was recorded.
 Its cover was decorated with an incomplete pentagram composed of four swords.
 One more sword was missing at the bottom for the five-pointed star to be considered complete.
 The hilts of bladed weapons were lined up along a brown ring, and inside, across the crossed blades, was the red and white word “SLAYER.”
 This inscription appeared much earlier than the album.
 It was invented by David Lombardo when the band was starting to write covers.

-The musicians sat in the living room of Tom Araya and wondered what they could do with the logo.
-Then Dave put the paper on the floor and scrawled the band’s name on it – as if the pencil had suddenly turned into a knife.
+The musicians sat in Tom Araya’s living room, wondering what they could do with the logo.
+Then Dave put the paper on the floor and scrawled the band’s name on it as if the pencil had suddenly turned into a knife.
 Everyone liked the notches and decided to leave the inscription as it is.
 Therefore, on the debut album’s cover, the letters in the word “SLAYER” consisted of sharp, jerky lines.

 1986 – 1995